jpmoura/zup-marsrover/README.md

 # zup-marsrover
 This project is a Java implementation of the Zup's developer test.
+It was build in Eclipse IDE Mars.1 Release (4.5.1) with JRE 1.8.0.

 ## Introduction